Deep Learning for Genomics: A Concise Overview: Genomic Applications

 \subsubsection{Mutations and Functional Activities}

 One of the shortcomings of previous approaches for predicting the functional activities from DNA sequences is the insufficient utilization of positional information.
-Though \cite{gkmSVM2014} upgraded the k-mer method by introducing an alternative gapped k-mers method (gkm-SVM), the improvement is not remarkable since the DNA sequence is still simply represented as vectors of k-mer counts without considering the position of each segment in the sequence.
+Though \citet{gkmSVM2014} upgraded the k-mer method by introducing an alternative gapped k-mers method (gkm-SVM), the improvement is not remarkable since the DNA sequence is still simply represented as vectors of k-mer counts without considering the position of each segment in the sequence.
 Though position-specific sequence kernels exist, they map the sequence into much higher dimension space and are thus not efficient enough \citep{Basset2016Kelley}.

-In contrast to conventional methods, deep learning methods such as CNNs naturally account for positional relationships between sequence signals and are computational efficient. \citet[Basset]{Basset2016Kelley} presented an open-source CNN-based package trained on genomics data of 164 cell types, and remarkably improved the prediction for functional activities of DNA sequences.
+In contrast to conventional methods, deep learning methods such as CNNs naturally account for positional relationships between sequence signals and are computationally efficient. \citet[Basset]{Basset2016Kelley} presented an open-source CNN-based package trained on genomics data of 164 cell types, and remarkably improved the prediction for functional activities of DNA sequences.
 Basset enables researchers to perform the single sequencing assay and annotate mutations in the genome with present chromatin accessibility learned at the same time. \citet[DeepSEA]{deepsea2015predicting} contributed another open-source deep convolutional network for predicting from only genomic sequence the functional roles of non-coding variants on histone modifications, TFBS, and DNA accessibility of sequences with high nucleotide resolution. \yx{Since CNN-based methods might require a certain amount of supervised training data, \citet{benegas2022dna} utilized pre-trained DNA language models to perform zero-shot non-coding variant effects prediction and the results outperformed previous approaches where vast amounts of functional genomics data are required for training.}

-The effects of mutations are usually predicted by site independent or pairwise models, but these approaches do not sufficiently model higher-order dependencies. \citet[DeepSequence]{riesselman2017deepGenerative} took a generative approach to tract mutation effects that are beyond pairwise by biologically-motivated beyasian deep latent networks.
-They introduced latent variables on which DNA depend, and visualized model parameters to illustrate the structural proximity and amino acid correlations captured by DeepSequence.
+The effects of mutations are usually predicted by site-independent or pairwise models, but these approaches do not sufficiently model higher-order dependencies. \citet[DeepSequence]{riesselman2017deepGenerative} took a generative approach to tract mutation effects that are beyond pairwise by biologically-motivated Beyasian deep latent networks.
+They introduced latent variables on which DNA depends and visualized model parameters to illustrate the structural proximity and amino acid correlations captured by DeepSequence.